Mitläufer: Etymology

 The German word Mitläufer (literally "with-walker" or "one walking with") has been in common use since the 17th century.
 It means as much as "follower", more literally "tag-along", a person who gives in to peer pressure.
 A Mitläufer is one who is not convinced by the ideology of the group followed but merely offers no resistance, such as for lack of courage or for opportunism.

 The term is usually translated in English as "fellow traveller" or "hanger-on", but it is not equivalent to either.
-A German dictionary provides the English translation as "follower".
-An English version dictionary defines it as "a passive follower".
+The German Wiktionary provides the English translation as "follower"; the English version defines it as "a passive follower".

 The German word Mitläufereffekt is derived from it.
 Mitläufereffekt, also called the Bandwagon-Effekt (bandwagon effect), refers to the effect a perceived success exerts on the willingness of individuals to join the expected success.
 For example, voters would like to be on the winning side and so prefer to choose the candidate that they expect will win.